 You will be asked typical interview questions about your skills and experience as well as those that explore your availability, flexibility and preferred work schedule.
 You will also need to be clear as to why you are seeking part-time work rather than a full-time position.

-1. Why are you looking for part-time work over full-time employment?
+1. Why are you looking for a part-time job over full-time employment?

 Well-accepted reasons for seeking part-time employment include: